Activism is my

 I’m Fiona Lovatt.
-I am a New Zealand poet and teacher, based in Kano, northern Nigeria since 2011.
+I am a New Zealand poet and teacher who has been based in northern Nigeria since 2011.

 Lovatt Foundation .Org became the umbrella for a group of small-scale Nigerian community projects, an online base for our current supporters around the world and those who would like to get involved to get updates on projects, collaborate, seek advice for their own projects, or donate to ours.

 How it began

 A timid traveller and humanitarian, I initially picked a destination that had to be in the English-speaking world, in need of an experienced educator or even a pair of hands and, most of all, to be behind the media headlines of crisis and carnage because I, like so many others, wondered, “What can I do?”.